 Work with Your Landlord

 Renting is no longer just a stopgap between living with parents and owning a home.
 As the private rental sector has grown, long-term renting has become much more common.
 Currently, people on low incomes are more likely to be renters and increasingly high energy costs means that inefficient rental housing is compounding social disadvantage, through higher power bills and poor health.

-As of July 2019, there is no energy disclosure policy in place for Minnesota, but the Cities of Minneapolis and Bloomington enacted one for homes sold after 2021 and 2022 respectively.
+As of July 2019, there is no state-wide energy disclosure policy in place for Minnesota, but the Cities of Minneapolis and Bloomington enacted one for homes sold after 2021 and 2022 respectively.
 Disclosure policies require commercial and/or residential building owners to disclose their building’s energy consumption to prospective buyers, lessees, or lenders.
 Disclosure laws improve consumers’ awareness of the energy use of homes and buildings, which can have a significant impact on its economic value.
 Building owners must gather energy use data in order to comply with disclosure requirements, a critical step in identifying and prioritizing energy efficiency upgrades.

 Bridging the tenant-landlord divide is an important first step in having a more energy efficient rental unit.
 Good landlords desire to rent out properties to good tenants.
 By being straightforward with your landlord and asking questions pertaining to the efficiency of the unit, you make it clear that you care about the quality of the space you are living in.